GeorgeNich/AI-and-Computational-Intelligence/PBL 3. Game of Nim/README.md

 - [Game Report (PDF)](PBL%203%20The%20Game%20of%20Nim%20report.pdf) - Detailed report on the project.
 - [main.py](main.py) - Main Python script for the game.
 - [soloution.py](soloution.py) - Python script containing the Minimax algorithm for the game.

-## Features
-- Interactive player input for game moves.
-- AI opponent using the Minimax algorithm.
-- Configurable number of piles and objects.
-- Command-line interface for easy gameplay.

 ## Game Rules
 - The game starts with a number of piles of objects.